To speak to a representative, call:

 0%

-*First-time pass rate is the number of students passing the USMLE Step 2 CK exam on the first attempt divided by the number of students whose first attempt was in 2018-22.
-To sit for the exam students must earn the minimum passing score on the NBME CCSE as listed in the student handbook.
+*First-time pass rate is the number of students passing the USMLE Step 2 CK exam on the first attempt divided by the number of students whose first attempt was in 2019-2023.
+In order to sit for the exam students must earn an acceptable score on the NBME CCSE as listed in the catalog.

 0%